-Most hernias do not cause painful symptoms.
-Sometimes, the area around your hernia may be tender and you may feel some sharp twinges or a pulling sensation.
+Most hernias are not painful.
+However, sometimes the area around your hernia may be tender and you may feel some sharp twinges or a pulling sensation.
 As your hernia gets bigger, your pain and discomfort may increase.
-If it is not repaired, a hernia may eventually prevent you from enjoying normal activities, such as exercising, grocery shopping or having sex.
+If not repaired, a hernia may eventually prevent you from enjoying normal activities due to increased discomfort, such as exercising, working, household chores or sex.

-When an organ, such as your intestine, pushes through the abdominal wall, there is a small risk that it could get trapped there.
+When an organ, such as your intestine (bowel), pushes through the abdominal wall, there is a small risk it could become trapped.
 This is known as an incarcerated hernia.
-If your hernia is trapped outside of the abdominal wall, you won‘t be able to push it back into your abdomen and it may feel hard and painful.
-Contact your doctor right away if you have this condition.
+If your hernia is trapped outside of the abdominal wall, you won‘t be able to push it back into your abdomen, and it may feel hard and be very painful.
+Contact your doctor right away if you have this situation.

 If left untreated, an incarcerated hernia may become strangulated.
-This means that the hernia is tightly trapped and blood will no longer flow into the tissues.
+This means the hernia is tightly trapped and blood will no longer flow into the tissues.
 Without a normal blood supply, the trapped tissues may die.
-A strangulated hernia is not very common but may cause severe pain, nausea, vomiting and even death.
-A strangulated hernia requires immediate medical attention.
-Leaving a hernia until this stage means that you will have emergency surgery at your local general hospital and will lose the option of choosing how and when your hernia will be repaired.
+A strangulated hernia is not very common and will cause severe pain, nausea, vomiting and even death.
+A strangulated hernia requires immediate surgical attention at the nearest hospital.
+Leaving a hernia until this stage means that you will lose the option of choosing the ideal type of repair for the hernia you may have.

 If you have a hernia, contact your doctor right away if:

-- and you feel sick to your stomach (nauseated) or vomit or have a fever
+- you feel sick to your stomach or vomit, have a fever, diarrhea, cannot pass gas or have a bowel movement

 Hernia or groin strain?

-It‘s not always easy to diagnose a hernia.
-Every year, over 1,000 patients come to the Shouldice Hospital, convinced that they have a hernia when, in fact, they really have a groin strain.
-Surgery may not be the right solution for these patients.
+It‘s not always easy to diagnose a hernia and there are a dozen things that can cause pain in the groin.
+Every year, over 1,000 patients come to the Shouldice Hospital convinced they have a hernia, when, in fact, what they really have is a groin strain.
+Surgery is not the right solution for these patients.

-If you think you might have a hernia, come to the Shouldice Hospital walk-in clinic for an examination.
-The highly specialized Shouldice surgical team diagnose and treat thousands of hernias every year.
-They have the expertise to provide a proper diagnosis and may help you avoid an unnecessary operation.
-Examinations in our Walk-in clinic are provided at no direct cost to our patients.
+If you think you might have a hernia, please come to the Shouldice Hospital walk-in clinic for an examination.
+Our highly specialized surgeons diagnose and treat thousands of hernias every year.
+We have the expertise to provide a proper diagnosis and may help you avoid an unnecessary operation.
+Examinations in our walk-in clinic are provided at no cost to our patients.